Michele Lee Bernstein

 By day, Carson is a physical therapist who runs an ergonomics program for a San Francisco Bay Area medical center.
 Every other moment, he’s knitting, spinning, designing, teaching, writing, or otherwise up to some fiber fun with a watchful eye toward ergonomics.
 His passion and experience in fiber arts combine with his expertise in physical therapy and ergonomics to create a unique skill set that he eagerly shares with the fiber community at local yarn shops, guilds, and major knitting events across the country.
 He is a regular contributor to Ply magazine.
 His aim is to keep us all creating healthfully and comfortably ever after.

-You can follow him online as @franklinhabit on Twitter, @franklin.habit on Instagram, or through his Facebook page.
+You can follow him online through his Patreon campaign at patreon.com/franklinhabit, as @franklinhabit on Twitter, or @franklin.habit on Instagram.

 Sivia Harding has worked with fiber and art since she can remember.
 Obsessed since youth, by adulthood she had dabbled in weaving, spinning, and dyeing among other activities, and came to knitting in the year 2000.
 Almost immediately, she began to design.
 She is known mainly for her exceptional lace and bead designs.
 Her patterns also include accessories, garments, and imaginative Moebius creations.
 She has been widely published in books and collections, including Jared Flood’s Wool People series, online magazines such as Twist Collective and Knitty, and on Ravelry as Sivia Harding Knit Design.